tjboise/Damage_Density/README.md

-# IR_image_process
+### This repository contains how to process an IR image

-matlab code to process Infrared image
+1. IRsegment: contains 5 kinds of segmentation methods to segment the image